solkem/GettingAndCleaningData/README.md

 6. Attaching Labels to Activity Values
 7. Writing the Tidy Data to file

+###Tidy Data

+The tidy data text file (tidy_data.txt) is the result of applying tidy data principles to the raw data.
+It contains Subjects grouped by all possible activities performed measuring the mean and standard deviations of a number of factors.

 ###Code Book
-A codeblock detailing the data, variables and code scripts used is also attached
+A codeblock detailing the data, variables and code scripts used is also attached.
+It lists the input and output data, variables used as well as sequence of transformations applied to the data.